Writing Tips from Real Life

 Enjoy yourself.
 When you have fun writing and editing, your readers get to share in that fun.
 Write or edit outside (if it’s warm enough).
 Or write and revise somewhere cozy and inspiring.
 All the things you do to bring yourself into a light and happy space will bring light into the writing and reading experience—without your having to try.
 Your writing just naturally picks up your state of being.

 Do you have any writing tips or anything you recently did that improved your writing?
 Please share.
-And feel free to ask your questions below as well.
+Feel free to ask your questions below as well.